Ambica372/personalized-learning-model-1-/README.md

-These files are REQUIRED for runtime inference.
+# Intellia – Cognitive-Adaptive Learning System

+Intellia is a system that measures **how a student thinks** and adapts learning content accordingly.

+It converts raw cognitive test scores into cognitive ability profiles and uses those profiles to personalize text and audio learning content.

 ---

+## How the System Works (High Level)

+Intellia works in **two separate stages**:

+1. **Offline model training** (Google Colab)
+2. **Online inference & content adaptation** (Streamlit app)

+These stages are intentionally separated.

+---

+## 1. Offline Training (dataset_pca.ipynb)

+**Purpose:**
+Train cognitive measurement models.

+**What happens here:**
+- Load historical cognitive test data (CSV)
+- Clean data and fix score direction (higher = better)
+- Generate synthetic data using TVAE (to stabilize patterns)
+- Train PCA models for each cognitive ability
+- Save trained model artifacts (`.pkl` files)

+**Important:**
+- No users involved
+- No predictions
+- No content generation
+- Runs rarely (only when data or logic changes)

+**Output (per cognitive pillar):**
+- `<pillar>_scaler.pkl`
+- `<pillar>_pca.pkl`
+- `<pillar>_pc_reference.pkl`

+These files are used later by the app.

+---

-## 8. Online Runtime (app.py)
+## 2. Online Runtime (app.py)

-📍 Runs locally or on server
-📍 This is what users interact with

-### Runtime flow
+**Purpose:**
+Score students and adapt learning content in real time.

+**Runtime flow:**
-1. User enters cognitive test scores
+1. Student enters cognitive test scores
-2. Scores are preprocessed (direction fixed again)
+2. Scores are preprocessed
-3. PCA models compute pillar scores
+3. Pretrained PCA models compute cognitive scores
 4. Scores are converted to percentiles (0–1)
-5. Percentiles are mapped to cognitive levels
+5. Percentiles are mapped to ability levels
-6. Content is adapted using rules
+6. Adaptation rules generate teaching instructions
-7. AI generates personalized output
+7. AI rewrites learning content accordingly

-No training happens here.
+**No training happens here.**

 ---

-## 9. adaptation_rules.py (Critical File)

-This file contains **teaching logic**, not ML.

-It answers:
-- How should content change if memory is low?
-- How complex should language be if processing speed is low?
-- How much reasoning depth is appropriate?

-Rules are:
-- deterministic
-- explainable
-- easy to audit

-Do NOT replace this with ML unless you know exactly why.
+## Cognitive Abilities (Pillars)

+Each student is measured on **six independent abilities**:

+1. Attention
+2. Thinking Conversion
+3. Information Processing Ability
+4. Logical Reasoning
+5. Representational Ability
+6. Memory

+Each pillar produces a score between `0.0 – 1.0`.

 ---

-## 10. AI Usage (What It Actually Does)

-AI is used ONLY for:
-- rewriting content
-- generating explanations
+## Why PCA Is Used

+PCA is used as a **measurement tool**, not a prediction model.

+It:
+- Combines related test metrics
-- producing podcasts
+- Reduces noise

-AI does NOT:
-- score students
+- Produces one stable score per ability
-- decide abilities
-- classify cognition

-AI obeys rules set by the cognitive profile.
+No labels.
+No supervision.

 ---

-## 11. Cognitive Index (Optional)

-There is an optional composite score (CI).

-- Derived AFTER pillar scoring
-- Used for analytics or research
-- NOT required for adaptation
-- Never drives decisions directly
+## Why Synthetic Data Exists

+The real dataset is small.

+Synthetic data (TVAE):
+- Preserves real relationships
+- Stabilizes PCA training
+- Is **only used during training**

+Synthetic data is **never used at runtime**.

 ---

-## 12. What NOT to Do (Hard Rules)

-❌ Do NOT retrain models inside app.py
-❌ Do NOT use supervised learning
-❌ Do NOT hardcode thresholds inside PCA logic
-❌ Do NOT mix training and inference
-❌ Do NOT guess cognitive meaning from AI output

-If you break these, the system becomes unreliable.
+## adaptation_rules.py

+This file contains **teaching logic**, not machine learning.

+It defines:
+- How language complexity changes
+- How repetition is added
+- How reasoning depth is adjusted

+Rules are:
+- Deterministic
+- Explainable
+- Easy to modify

 ---

-## 13. Mental Model (If You Remember One Thing)

-Intellia is:

-> A measuring system + teaching rules + AI writing engine

-NOT:
+## What This Project Is NOT

+- Not a grading system
+- Not an intelligence predictor
-> A prediction model or black-box AI
+- Not a black-box AI
+- Not supervised learning

 ---

-## 14. Where to Start as a New Contributor

-Recommended order:
-1. Read this file
-2. Understand dataset_pca.ipynb
-3. Trace app.py from input → output
-4. Read adaptation_rules.py
-5. Only then touch logic
+## Key Rule for Contributors

+**Never mix these layers:**
+- Measurement (PCA models)
+- Teaching strategy (rules)
+- Content generation (AI)

+If they mix, the system breaks.

 ---

-## 15. Final Reality Check

-If you change something, ask:
-- Does this affect measurement?
-- Does this affect teaching strategy?
-- Does this affect content generation?

-Never mix the three.
+## Typical Setup

+1. Run `dataset_pca.ipynb` in Google Colab
+2. Download model artifact ZIP files
+3. Place extracted `.pkl` files in `/models`
+4. Run `app.py`

 ---

-END OF DOCUMENT
+## One-Line Summary

+Intellia measures how students think and uses that information to automatically adapt how learning content is explained.

+---